alexdremov/adalayers/README.md

 > Clearly, some task-specific model could have been used to
 > achieve even higher scores.
 Though, such
 > comparison would not be fair.
+>
+> As you see, currently just one frozen base model with proposed algorithm achieves great results

 | Dataset | Base model | Score |
 |:-----------:|:--------------:|---------:|